Healthy Recipes Blog

 The ingredients needed to make meatballs in tomato sauce.

-The full list of ingredients and exact measurements are listed in the recipe card below.
+See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

 For the meatballs:

 • Sour cream and egg: These ingredients help the meatballs stay soft and juicy.
+You can use whole-milk Greek yogurt instead of sour cream (but sour cream is better).

-• Grated Parmesan: Use finely grated and not coarsely shredded parmesan.
+• Grated Parmesan: Use finely grated and not coarsely shredded Parmesan.
 The cheese acts much like breadcrumbs and helps keep the juices inside the meatballs.

 For the tomato sauce: